plcengineer/m3_arduino/package/README.md

 ## License and credits

-The core package "Arduino SAMD Boards (32-bit ARM Cortex-M0+)" has been developed by Arduino LLC in collaboration with Atmel.
+This core has been developed by Arduino LLC in collaboration with Atmel.

 ```
   Copyright (c) 2015 Arduino LLC.
 All right reserved.